3manuek/3manuek.github.io/_posts/2017-03-06-simple-manual-sharding.markdown

 ## _Grab them from the hidden columns_

-Querying data can be nicely transparent, as shown bellow:
+Querying data can be nicely transparent, as shown bellow.
+The `tableoid` in this particular case can be misleading, as the `oid` reported are those from the nodes, not the local machine.
+It is used just to show that they're effectively different
+tables:

 ```sql
 proxy=# select tableoid,count(*) from main group by tableoid;